How to Be Filled with the Holy Spirit

 The verb "be filled" is in the imperative mood , which simply means that it is a command.
 This is not something optional for the person who has accepted Jesus Christ as their Savior.
 And It is not just for the elite, super saints.
 It is for all of us.

-We have to also realize that being filled is not just something that we do once and that's it.
-The verb here is also in the present tense, which tells us that it is a continuing action.
+We also have to realize that being filled is not just something that we do once and that's it.
+The verb here is in the present tense, which tells us that it is a continuing action.
 We could translate the sentence here as: "Keep being filled with the Spirit."
-Sin quenches the Spirit's work in our lives ( I Thessalonians 5:19), and it grieves His heart (Ephesians 4;30).
-Those who have unconfessed sin in their lives cannot be filled.
+Salvation is a one-time event.
+However, the filling of the Spirit is a continuing routine that must happen on a regular basis.

-II.
-Results of Being Filled With the Spirit
+III.
+Results of Being Filled with the Spirit

 The results of being filled with the Spirit of God include a Christ-like character as opposed to the character that we had when under the influence of the old nature.
 We have the fruit of the Spirit which includes love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control (Galatians 5:22,23).